CatherineP37/Project-1/README.md

 ### Who are the users?

-- People who would like to adopt a cat
+- People who are interested in adopting a cat
-- People who would like to volunteer at the cat shelter
+- People who want to volunteer at the cat shelter
-- People who would like to donate money to the cat shelter
+- People who want to donate money to the cat shelter

 ### User interviews